Indeed for employers review

 Indeed reviews and complaints

-As of October 2020, Indeed has an A+ rating with the Better Business Bureau (BBB), where it has been accredited since 2017.
-However, over 50 reviews average out to just 1 out of 5 stars.
+As of October 2020, Indeed has an A+ rating with the BBB, where it has been accredited since 2017.
+However, over 50 reviews average out to only 1 out of 5 stars.
 Over a dozen reviewers report billing mistakes, where Indeed charged them much more than they expected.
 People also report issues with upselling, scammers and difficulty reaching a representative to resolve their issues.

 On Trustpilot, Indeed fares a bit better, with a 3.2 out of 5 star Average rating compiled from more than 2,833 reviews.
 Some employers report frustration dealing with a slow verification process, where it took three days or even a month to verify their account.
 Others report that their account was disabled, though they aren’t sure why.